Identifying Relapse Triggers

 - Getting into an argument with a friend or spouse

-- Getting continuous negative feedback at work or home
+- Getting negative feedback at work or home

 - Feeling too Hungry, Anger, Lonely or Tired (HALT)